Skip to content

 In India, CFSL reporting practice follows categorical language consistent with the AFTE scheme.
 The BSA 2023 framework for expert opinion does not specify a reporting format, leaving the transition to quantitative likelihood-ratio reporting for a future policy update.

-The AFTE Theory of Identification (1992, revised 2011) provides the conceptual framework within which all comparison microscopy in tool-mark work is conducted.
-Its three-tier conclusion structure (identification, elimination, inconclusive) and its definition of sufficient agreement of individual characteristics as the identification threshold have been the foundation of tool-mark testimony for three decades.
+The AFTE Theory of Identification (1992, revised 2011) is the conceptual framework for comparison microscopy in tool-mark work.
+Its three-tier conclusion structure (identification, elimination, inconclusive) and its definition of sufficient agreement of individual characteristics as the identification threshold have underpinned tool-mark testimony for three decades.

 PCAST's 2016 finding that the theory lacked empirical validation prompted AFTE to commission additional studies and to work with OSAC on updated guidelines.
 The 2024 OSAC revised guidelines for firearm and tool-mark examination retain the categorical conclusion structure but add requirements for: (1) proficiency testing of individual examiners, (2) inter-laboratory comparison exercises, (3) blind verification of conclusion by a second examiner, and (4) acknowledgment in the formal report that current error rate data are limited and that the conclusion is the examiner's subjective determination.

 Several US federal courts, post-2019, have accepted limited tool-mark testimony where the expert uses "more likely than not from the same source" language rather than "identified to the exclusion of all other tools."
 The D.C.
-Circuit guidance in United States v.
-Tibbs (2019) and the 7th Circuit approach in United States v.
-Ashburn (2022) both reflect this calibration.
+Superior Court ruling in United States v.
+Tibbs (2019) and the Eastern District of New York ruling in United States v.
+Ashburn (2015) both reflect this calibration.
 The UK courts, through the FSR Codes' scientific-validity requirements, have implicitly demanded the kind of method validation PCAST identified as lacking, though no landmark exclusion decision has appeared in reported UK case law.

 Canadian courts apply the R v.
 Mohan (1994) four-prong test for expert admissibility (relevance, necessity, proper qualification, no exclusionary rule) supplemented by the independence and impartiality threshold from White Burgess Langille Inman v.
 Abbott and Haliburton (2015).
 The combined framework creates space for a Daubert-equivalent reliability hearing on novel or contested pattern-comparison methods, though tool-mark evidence has continued to be admitted in most Canadian cases where the examiner can demonstrate AFTE methodology and disclose its limitations.